thallatt/PSAND/README.md

 If you use PSAND, please cite [Hallatt & Millholland (2025)](https://ui.adsabs.harvard.edu/abs/2025arXiv250922923H/abstract).

-Please also reach out to me if you would like to collaborate, have questions, or if you would like bespoke structure models to be created.
+Please also reach out to me if you would like to collaborate, have questions, or if you would like custom structure models to be created.
 I can be reached at thallatt@mit.edu.

 Data files for interpolation take up 117 MB (compressed) / 538 MB (uncompressed).